lsst/LDM-PMT/index.rst

 * if the impact is small/moderate, we model it in the plan: add new epic(s) and/or milestone(s), re-schedule to make sure plan is not overloaded.
 Accumulated changes are submitted to CCB for approval semi-annually.
 Once approved, updated baseline is released.

 * if the impact is large CCB approval is seeked immediately

+* Need ot iscuss when to add new story to existing epic, when to add new epic, is if ever okay to change a story etc

 Tools